cscodingallan/LogFileEventRecorder/README.md

 * There is enough ram available to hold all partial events in memory
 * The “type” property of application log events may be any string - i.e. there is no defined set of types
 * The input json log file is always valid and well formed (if it is not, the app will throw an exception, log it and fail to complete)
-* The event finish timestamp is guaranteed to be greater than the event start timestamp
 * The only logging output channel required to be configured is to stdout/stderr
 * Type and host values of log events with the same id have the same values

 ## Approach

-Uses Spring Boot because this was a simple and fast way to make an application with Spring for dependency injection along with built in logging and JPA support.
+Uses Spring Boot because this was a simple and fast way to make an application with Spring for dependency injection along with built-in logging and JPA support.
 The downsides of this approach are a) that testing end-to-end either seems to require an xml Spring configuration or that the `CommandLineRunner` is executed as part of the test i.e. in order to get autowiring to work (there's probably some elegant way to resolve that) and b) slow startup time.